-Passion fruit also contains phosphorus, niacin, and vitamin B-6, which a healthy body needs.
+Passion fruit also contains phosphorus, niacin, and vitamin B-6, all of which a healthy body also needs.

-Passion fruit is rich in antioxidants, which are compounds that help to mop up harmful free radicals in the body.
+Passion fruit is rich in antioxidants, which are compounds that help neutralize harmful free radicals in the body.

-Antioxidants play a vital role in keeping the body systems healthy.
+Antioxidants play a vital role in keeping the body’s systems healthy.
 Scientists know that antioxidants improve blood flow, specifically to the brain and nervous system.

 Passion fruit pulp contains a lot of dietary fiber.
 Fiber is a crucial component of every diet.
 It helps regulate the digestive system and keep the gut healthy, preventing constipation and bowel disorders.